Chamonix to Lac Blanc: Hiking the Tour du Mont Blanc

 View section map on Gaia

 From start to end, the day was glorious.
-We were fortunate to have sunshine all day, its tendrils giving the perfect amount of warmth while hiking among the stunning alpine scenery.
-We hiked along exposed trails that ran parallel to the Mont Blanc mountain range that rose high above the Chamonix valley.
-Staying at Refuge du Lac Blanc, a small hut tucked in the mountains that is difficult to secure reservations for, was the cherry on top.
-We almost didn’t get to stay there—meaning we’d be stuck on a mountaintop for the night without shelter—but more on that misadventure later.
+We were fortunate to have sunshine and its tendrils gave the perfect amount of warmth while hiking through stunning alpine scenery.
+We hiked along exposed trails that ran parallel to the Mont Blanc mountain range, its peaks rising high above the Chamonix valley.
+Staying at Refuge du Lac Blanc was the cherry on top.
+Of all the huts we stayed in, Lac Blanc had the most dramatic scenery and the coziest of ambiances.
+This small hut is tucked in among boulders on the mountainside and securing reservations is not easy.
+In fact, we almost didn’t get to stay there—meaning we’d be stuck on a mountaintop for the night without shelter—but more on that misadventure later.

 For now, we’ll take it from the start, and in France the start always involves coffee and pastries.
-We stopped at La Panière, a café near the small church in the center of Chamonix, for a quick douse of caffeine, a little energy in the form of flaky carbs, and to snag a little something-something to snack on later.
-From there, we were off to the gondola that would take us above Chamonix and to the start of our trek.
+We stopped at La Panière, a café near the small church in the center of Chamonix, for a quick dose of caffeine, a little energy in the form of flaky carbs, and to snag a little something-something to snack on later.
+From there, we were off to the gondola that would take us high above Chamonix and to the beginning of our trek.

 Note: as of November 2023 Refuge du Lac Blanc’s website is not active.
 If looking to book, additional research is required to confirm its current opening status.

 Like most, we used Chamonix as the starting point of our TMB.
-Unlike the most hikers, we opted to hike it clockwise.
+Unlike most, we opted to hike clockwise.
 When planning our first day I realized we had three options for how to start:

 Option 1 would be a ridiculously steep climb so that was quickly vetoed.
 Option 2 was sound but since we secured a reservation at the coveted Refuge du Lac Blanc it would be a long, hard day with crazy elevation gain—no, thank you.
 Option 3 made the most sense; the distance (6.6 mi / 10.6 km) and elevation was preferable for our first day.
 It also allowed us to spend the day hiking along the ridge line with open views rather than trudging up the side of a forested mountain along a steep gondola route.
 And so Option 3 it was.

-As we continued forward, patches of grass began to sprinkle the landscape, making the path easier to follow.
+As we continued on, patches of grass began to sprinkle the landscape, making the path easier to follow.
 We soon stumbled upon metal ladders that connected the trail across small rocky drops which we deemed equal parts sketchy and fun to navigate.
-After a mile or so, the trail opened up and we were hiking among the grass-lined paths of Col du Brévent where vast, open views of the Mont Blanc mountain range awaited.
+After a mile or so, the trail opened up and we were hiking among the grass-lined paths of Col du Brévent where vast, open views of the Mont Blanc mountain range welcomed us.
 A network of trails snake through this section so we liberally double-checked our map and confirmed with each sign on the trail that we were heading in the right direction.
-The morning was almost completely downhill and over the first few miles we lost approximately 2300 feet (700 m).
+It was almost completely downhill from here and over the first few miles we lost approximately 2300 feet (700 m).

 Th stretch of trail between Flégère and Lac Blanc offered the most stunning scenery of the day.
-We were in no rush and we spent a good portion of the afternoon stopping to gawk at our surroundings and the pleasantness of it all.
-Then, I heard the distinct sound of a phone ringing.
+We were in no rush and we spent a good portion of the afternoon gawking at our surroundings and the pleasantness of it all.
+During one such reverie, I heard the distinct sound of a phone ringing.
 There were a few groups both ahead and behind us, and I scoffed at the sound and told Mikki that it was ridiculous for anyone to even think about taking a phone call up here.
 But it kept ringing, and worse, it sounded close.
 When I pulled out my phone I realized, to my horror, that it was me.
 I was the noisy culprit.
 Not only that, but suddenly there was someone talking to me from the other end.
 It was my good friend Sydney from home in Washington.

 “Hello?”
 I said, very confused.